tomaskovacik/audi_concert1_chorus1_volume_fix/README.md

 # COPYING

-all is GPLv3
+Everything is under GPLv3

 # CONTRIBUTION

-contributions are welcome
+Contributions are welcome

 # PCBs